ttomas100/burger/README.md

 Week 14- Homework BURGER House

 ## Overview
 This app is the best option the create and eat burguers.
-Node, Express, Handlebars and ORM.
-The user can enter a burger into the text box and that burger will then appear in a list of available burgers.
-The user can then "eat" the burger which sends it into a list of "devoured burgers".
-Lastly, the burger can be fully deleted from the app.
+The user can create his own burguer and then eat it.

 ## Demo